But Zion said, “The LORD has forsaken me,

 You are promised that someday the Jews will return, and you pray daily for redemption.
 But it has been 2,000 years.
 For two millennia Jews have been asking to return to their homeland, and yet, they still are in exile.
 Is there hope?
 Will it ever happen?
 In your darkest hours, you wonder, “Has God forgotten us?”

-This week’s Haftorah is the second of seven portions of Scripture that are read between Tisha B’av, the day that commemorates a series of tragedies that have befallen the Jewish people throughout history, and the High Holy Days, beginning with Rosh Hashanah.
-Appropriately, these readings are called “The Seven Comforts.”
-They are selections from the prophets that speak about better times for the Jewish people, and they are designed to bring the people from the despair of Tisha B’av to the salvation and redemption of Yom Kippur.
+Today’s verse is from seven portions of Scripture that are read between Tisha B’Av, the day that commemorates a series of tragedies that have befallen the Jewish people throughout history, and the High Holy Days, beginning with Rosh Hashanah.
+Appropriately, these readings are called “The Seven Weeks of Consolation.”
+They are selections from the prophets that speak about better times for the Jewish people, and they are designed to bring the people from the despair of Tisha B’Av to the salvation and redemption of Yom Kippur.

-In the opening verse of this week’s Haftorah we read, “The LORD has forsaken me, the LORD has forgotten me.”
+In verse 14, we read, “The LORD has forsaken me, the LORD has forgotten me.”
 Just as the Jews must have wondered during the long exile before the miraculous rebirth of Israel, they then wondered if God had forgotten them.

 Can you relate?
 Sometimes we pray and pray for something, and our prayers seem unanswered.
 When will I find a job?
 When will we be blessed with children?
 Sometimes the wait is so long that we feel forgotten.
 But our Father in Heaven never forgets.